Glossary

 Extraction Mass Average mass per person in an isolated population extracted for use.
 See Transaction Mass.

-Footprint Global Ecological Footprint.
+Fe Global Ecological Footprint.

 Fossil Fuel Fuel derived from organic matter, typically millions of years old.